dnsimple/dnsimple-support/content/articles/transferring-domain-without-downtime.markdown

 ---
-title: Transferring a Domain without Downtime
+title: Move Your DNS Before Transferring to Avoid Downtime
-excerpt: How to transfer a domain to DNSimple avoiding downtime.
+excerpt: How to prepare your DNS in DNSimple, to avoid downtime, before transferring your domain registration.
 categories:
 - Domain Transfers
 ---

-# Transferring a Domain without Downtime
+# Preparing DNS Before Transferring Into DNSimple

 ### Table of Contents {#toc}